The Pieces of My Grandfather's Broken Heart | 2018

 Irandokht died a day after hearing of her husband’s safe arrival in London where The General and his two children lived out their lives in exile.
 He passed away in 1996 leaving his grandson Ali, his prized Rolleiflex camera and a black and white photograph of his heart taken during an open-heart surgery in 1974.

 After his own father passed away in 2016, Ali discovered a box of damaged negatives while clearing out his family home.
 Contact prints revealed photos dating from 1959 to 1974.
 The photographer was none other than The General, a man whose zest for life and love of photography was clearly visible in the intimate family moments he had captured on the Rolleiflex.
-Ali was not yet born, however, seeing his family during those happy times and their obliviousness of the pain that was to come a few years later deeply moved him.
+Ali was not yet born, however, seeing his family during those happy times and their obliviousness of the pain that was to come a few years later deeply moved him and would inspire The Pieces of My Grandfather’s Broken Heart.

 - Simindokht Dehghani